abailly/abailly.github.io/drafts/existence-software.md

     * modern buildings are *completed* before handover to inhabitants, strict separation between construction and living
     * medieval buildings were built using shapes, solid patterns made of wood.
 Stones are carved one by one and fit in place with other stones
 * *objects* --> *things*

+* Ingold (ch.7) : notion of transduction vs. agency
+    * agency (Agentivité) is a corollary to embodiment (incarnation), it closes things on themselves and embeds the principles of action inside them
+    * examples of kite, potery, reindeerman, cello: thing acts as a *transducer* between the gestures of a  personE and a material
+    * duration: preservation of shape (achievement, completion) vs. continuity of a process (ex.
+Moore's warrior)
+    * correspondance, share experience through the exchange of letters, when I read a letter it is as if I was *with* the writer
+    * distinction between *interaction* and *correspondance* :
+      * interaction is confrontation of two beings, stillness : none can move forward
+      * correspondance is responding to the world through the mediation of transduction, attuning gestures and thoughts to the present world until they become undistinguishable through movement, through *making*

 * Notion of shape in Dewey (Art as Experience):
   > Shape is the property that characterizes experience as an experience